yasemin-etc/mimachina/about.md

 ### Mi! in PopMachina

-i’m passionate on focusing on nature, people and the stories they carry, food and food culture, biotechnology and art+science within an interdisciplinary collaborations.
+i’m passionate on focusing on nature, people and the stories they carry, food and food culture, biotechnology and art+science within interdisciplinary collaborations.

 Through the Pop Academy experience i am seeing myself learning many random skills and specifically focus on art and biology department by collaborating with each other (global) and our closer environment (local).